Reykjabik/Links-to-tabs/README.md

 # Links-to-tabs
-On this exercise we use the webbrowser module in Python to create a script that opens all the links of a website into different tabs.
+On this exercise I make use of different libraries in Python to create a script that opens all the http links of a website into different tabs.

+Libraries that we'll need:
+ · re
+ · urllib
+ · webbrowser
+ · BeautifulSoup